Risk posed by terrorist before Reading attacks to face inquest scrutiny

 The assessment and response to his risk of terrorism before the attacks will also come under scrutiny.

-On Monday, the inquest at the Old Bailey will hear hear pen portraits of the victims.
+On Monday, the inquest at the Old Bailey will hear pen portraits of the victims.

+Speaking before proceedings began, Gary Furlong said: “The families of James Furlong, Dr David Wails and Joseph Ritchie-Bennett have waited patiently for three-and-a-half years for this day to arrive.

+“Today, at last, the inquest process begins.
+We are looking forward to finding the answers to the questions we have held on to for so long.

 Previous hearings have heard Saadallah could not be deported shortly before the attacks, as he was facing a trial accused of eating a mattress at a police station and spitting at an officer in July 2019.

-Home Office staff emailed Thames Valley Police on May 28, 2020, saying that they planned to deport Saadallah but were unable to “until the impending charges had been dealt with”.
+Home Office staff emailed Thames Valley Police on May 28 2020, saying they planned to deport Saadallah but were unable to “until the impending charges had been dealt with”.

 Initiating inquest proceedings in January last year, coroner Martyn Zeidman KC said he wanted to investigate “what state agencies knew about Saadallah” and the “risk he posed to the public” before the killings.